The hardship of Syrian besieged areas transported to the European Parliament!

 The exhibition Surrender or Die.
 Besieged areas in Syria features the work of Syrian photographers living in Syria.
 Most of them were students or ordinary civilians at the beginning of the crisis in 2011.
 Thanks to the work of NGOs and Syrian Civil Society Organisations, they were trained during the conflict and became more professional.
 The opening of our exhibition has attracted many MEPs and public figures interested in the topic.

-The photographs expose how Syrians are forced to live in their own country, facing relentless bombing, siege, shortages, and displacement.
+The photographs expose how Syrians face relentless bombing, siege, shortages, and displacement in their own country.
 They also highlight how populations have come up with creative solutions to everyday challenges in order to survive.

 We also showed our Virtual Reality film Nobel’s Nightmare, immersing the viewer into besieged Aleppo thanks to 360-degree technology.